Hsadikot95S/RestfulWebSericeImplementation-Using-Docker/README.md

 ### 4. GET /Customers/<int:id>/orders: # Route to display all orders for a given customer ID
 ### 5. GET /app.route('/customers/<int:customer_id>/orders/<int:order_id>':Route to display a single order by customer and order ID

-## We run the application on the docker container using the docerfile as implemented below:
+## We run the application on the docker container using the dockerfile as implemented below:

 FROM ubuntu:20.04

-# Update OS and install required packages
+Update OS and install required packages
 RUN apt-get update && \
     DEBIAN_FRONTEND=noninteractive apt-get -y upgrade && \
     DEBIAN_FRONTEND=noninteractive apt-get install -y --no-install-recommends \